FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 ## Entity content

-The most simple data you can fetch in an entity is its primary key and type.
-These are returned from evitaDB with every query no matter how rich you requested the entity to be.
+The simplest data you can fetch with an entity is its primary key and type.
+These are returned by evitaDB with every query, no matter how rich you requested the entity to be.

 <SourceCodeTabs langSpecificTabOnly>
 [Getting code and name of the brand](/documentation/user/en/query/requirements/examples/fetching/basicEntityContent.graphql)